 Steven Kaiser is counsel based in the Washington, D.C. office.

-Mr. Kaiser’s practice focuses on civil litigation concentrating in the areas of antitrust and securities, as well as antitrust counseling in connection with mergers and acquisitions including pre-merger filings under the Hart-Scott-Rodino Act and similar laws in other jurisdictions.
+Mr. Kaiser’s practice focuses on civil litigation concentrating in antitrust, as well as antitrust counseling in connection with mergers and acquisitions including pre-merger filings under the Hart-Scott-Rodino Act and similar laws in other jurisdictions.

 Mr. Kaiser joined the firm in 1996.
 He received a J.D degree, magna cum laude